Mature Masculine

 Find joy in aloneness: When the inner "crowd" settles, a quiet, spacious joy can appear: the joy of "I can just be who I am."

 Connect to inner value: Joy is closely linked to a deep sense of inner worth.
-When this is felt, you don't need external proof to feel okay.
+When this is felt, we don't need external proof to feel okay.

 Inquiry